Yobbers/WindowsRailsTutorial/README.md

 This guide is written on Windows 10 Pro Version 2004 Build 19041.508.

 ### Step 1: Install and enable WSL 2
-Install and enable WSL 2 by using the following [Microsoft docs](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
+Install and enable WSL 2 by using the following [guide](https://docs.microsoft.com/en-us/windows/wsl/install-win10).

 ### Step 2: Install Ubuntu, Docker and Visual Studio Code
 Install [Ubuntu](https://www.microsoft.com/en-us/p/ubuntu/9nblggh4msv6), [Docker](https://docs.docker.com/docker-for-windows/install/) and [Visual Studio Code](https://code.visualstudio.com/download) in the previous stated order.

+#### Bonus: Visual Studio Code Extensions
+In most cases Visual Studio Code automatically detects WSL and Docker and suggests the install of usefull extensions.
+In case of the opposite, the recommended extensions are: [Docker for Visual Studio Code by Microsoft](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker) and [Visual Studio Code Remote - WSL by Microsoft](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl).

 ### Step 3: Make a Work Directory
 Visit `\\wsl$\Ubuntu\home\user` and create a folder for your Work Directory.